 Then, to crown it all, the summer solstice sun sets behind a Trink Hill north-westwards, with a slice of the sun following the slope of the hill for some distance until it disappears in a nick between the hill and Rosewall Hill behind it (on the right in the photo above).
 However, I have not yet found a landmark south-westwards to mark the winter solstice setting sun – it is somewhere in the direction of the Merry Maidens.

-Trencrom must have been a wonderful hill to live on 4,000 years ago, probably mostly in summertime – in those days looking over a landscape of endless forest.
+Trencrom must have been a wonderful hill to live on 4,000 years ago, probably mostly in summertime – in those days looking over a landscape of extensive forest.

 The Lunar Cycle